afiratbeydilli/MMI513-TermProject/README.md

 python main.py
 ```

+After above step, you should see two files in your working directory:
++ foundPath.png
++ path_animation.gif

+The first png file shows the initial state of the maze, and the path to reach the exit point.

+The second gif file is the animation of the project, showing whether the agent reached to the
+end point in the specified amount of frames.

 ## Contributing & License

 The project is prepared by two individuals for `MMI513 - Algorithms for Interactive Systems` course.